-In EUR, in the centre of Piazza Guglielmo Marconi (originally Piazza Imperiale), stands an obelisk, the work of Arturo Dazzi, which is dedicated to the celebrated Italian inventor and Nobel prize winner, Guglielmo Giovanni Maria Marconi, 1st Marquis of Marconi (1874-1937).
+In EUR, in the centre of Piazza Guglielmo Marconi (originally Piazza Imperiale), stands an obelisk, the work of Arturo Dazzi (1881-96), which is dedicated to the celebrated Italian inventor and Nobel prize winner, Guglielmo Giovanni Maria Marconi, 1st Marquis of Marconi (1874-1937).

-Marconi, who is credited as the inventor of radio, died in Rome on July 20th, 1937, and the obelisk was commissioned two years later.
-However, it was not completed until 1959 and inaugurated on December 12th of that year.
+Marconi, who is credited as the inventor of radio, died in Rome on July 20th, 1937, The obelisk was commissioned two years later, but work was interrupted when Italy entered the war and it was not finally completed until 1959.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 small-group walking tours

 Search Walks in Rome: